-There is a legal requirement for employers to make a referral to the DBS where they think that an individual has engaged in conduct that harmed (or is likely to harm) a child; or if a person otherwise poses a risk of harm to a child.
-If an allegation is substantiated and the member of staff, supply staff, contractor, volunteer, student is dismissed or the School ceases to use the his/her service or the individual resigns or otherwise ceases to provide his/her services, the LADO should discuss with the School whether a referral should be made to the Disclosure and Barring Service (DBS) for consideration of whether inclusion on the barred lists is required.
+A 'settlement agreement', should not be used, where there are allegations that indicate the person is a risk or poses a risk of harm to children or deemed not suitable to work with children.

+If the allegation is substantiated and the person is dismissed; resigns, or otherwise ceases to provide his or her services; or the School ceases to use the person's services, the School has a legal duty to make a referral to the DBS for consideration of whether inclusion on the barred lists is required.
 The DBS contact details for referrals are PO Box 181, Darlington, DL1 9FA, customerservices@dbs.gov.uk and 03000 200 190.